ePrivacy and GPDR Cookie Consent by Cookie Consent Skip to main content

 Global Frequency Cap

-The global cap limits how many WhatsApp messages a user can receive across all active campaigns within a selected time frame.
+The global frequency cap limits how many WhatsApp messages a user can receive across all active WhatsApp campaigns within a selected time frame.

-You can find and adjust the global limit in the WhatsApp campaign overview screen:
+You can view and adjust the global frequency cap in the WhatsApp campaign overview screen.

 image.png